saoudh/db-vendo-client/docs/db-apis.md

 Notes:
 * no API Key needed
 * no remarks in boards (or with unknown param), only some in journey
+* cancelled trips are completely missing from boards (?)
 * uses RIS trip IDs, does not expose them directly in the routing-search response
 * loadFactor for some regional services, not for long distance services
 * boards up to 12 hours